ytatus94/Online_courses_Codecademy/SQL/SQL_exercise_03.md

 ORDER BY Age DESC, Salary ASC;
 ```

 * Produce a report shown a list of monthly salaries of all employees.
 Round Monthly Salary to 2 decimal places.
-The for mat of your report should be the same as the table below
+The format of your report should be the same as the table below

 | Name | Monthly Salary |
 |:----:|:--------------:|